-If you author quizzes or multiple-choice surveys in Yacapaca you will know that the system automatically randomises both the sequence of questions and the sequence of options within those questions.
+If you author quizzes in Yacapaca, you will know that the system automatically randomises both the sequence of questions and the sequence of options within those questions.
 I get a steady trickle of requests to enable teachers to control the sequence both of questions and of options.
 In my opinion, this would be a massively retrograde step.

 Two things, actually.

 The first objection is that a linear sequence presents a far-too-tempting opportunity to students to collude.
 I’ve seen this myself so many times in classroom observation.
 The students you are not watching are either copying their friends’ answers, or telling their friends what to answer, depending on their place in the social hierarchy.
-Even in a survey, with no right or wrong answers, most students are highly motivated to be seen to think the same as their friends.
-By ensuring that each student sees a different question at any given time (and keeping the timing sufficiently tight), you can minimise opportunities for collusion.
+By ensuring that each student sees a different question at any given time (and relying on Yacapaca’s flow-state timing), you can minimise opportunities for collusion.

 The second is slightly more subtle.
 A popular strategy is to set a test twice.
 This may be to gather more data for a more accurate result, to show progression, or to build students’ motivation.
 But what do the students learn if the sequence is fixed?
 They learn the sequence itself.
-More-auditory learners, with their stronger grasp of sequence, will be particularly susceptible to learning that the answer “respiration” always follows the answer “haemoglobin” and quickly start to screen out the actual questions entirely.
-When they come across these concepts in other contexts, they will be utterly flummoxed.
+More-auditory learners, with their stronger grasp of sequence, will be particularly susceptible to learning that the answer “respiration” always follows the answer “haemoglobin”, and quickly start to screen out the actual questions entirely.
+And what happens when they come across these concepts in other contexts?
+They are utterly flummoxed.